lyswifter/editor-project/README.md

 [![Join the chat at https://gitter.im/ethereum/remix](https://badges.gitter.im/ethereum/remix.svg)](https://gitter.im/ethereum/remix?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Twitter Follow](https://img.shields.io/twitter/follow/ethereumremix?style=social)](https://twitter.com/ethereumremix)

-# Remix Project
+# Editor Project

-**Remix Project** is a platform for development tools that use a plugin architecture.
+**Editor Project** is a platform for development tools that use a plugin architecture.
 It encompasses sub-projects including Remix Plugin Engine, Remix Libraries, and of course Remix IDE.

-**Remix IDE** is an open source web and desktop application.
+**Editor IDE** is an open source web and desktop application.
 It fosters a fast development cycle and has a rich set of plugins with intuitive GUIs.
 Remix is used for the **entire journey of contract development with [Solidity language](https://soliditylang.org/)** as well as a playground for learning and teaching [Ethereum](https://ethereum.org/).

 Start developing using Remix on browser, visit: [https://remix.ethereum.org](https://remix.ethereum.org)